 1. Bungee Cords

 Whatever carrying system you use with your rack, you should always supplement it with some bungee cords.
 These big elastic bands with hooks can turn a rear rack into an insane carrying device.
 (FYI they can also be dangerous if you let go while they still have tension on them, so attach and remove them carefully with two hands.)
-The the Netherlands, most bike racks come with a bungee cord that has 3 bands and you attach it at the bottom of the rack so you can easily carry items on your rack, as seen in the picture below.
+In the Netherlands, most bike racks come with a bungee cord that has 3 bands and you attach it at the bottom of the rack so you can easily carry items on your rack, as seen in the picture below.

 2. Panniers on the sides of the rack